Serving Every Symbol: All-Symbol PIR and Batch Codes: Problem Statement

 The concepts of functional PIR and batch codes were introduced in \cite{YAAKOBI2020}, sparking considerable subsequent research into their optimal lengths.
 Regarding the functional PIR case for $t=3$, the following bounds and exact values were established in \cite[Corollary 16]{YAAKOBI2020}: \begin{lemma} For any $m \geq 2$, we have that \end{lemma}

 Several works have also explored properties related to all-symbol PIR codes.
 For instance, a one-step majority-logic decodable code with $t$ orthogonal repair sets corresponds to a $(t+1)$-all-symbol PIR code (see Chapter 8 in~\cite{lin2001error}).
 That work presents several classes of cyclic majority-logic decodable codes.
 Additionally, the $(t,s)$-disjoint-repair-group property (DGRP), introduced in \cite{KARINGULA_VARDY_WOOTTERS2022}, coincides with the $(t+1)$-all-symbol PIR requirement when $s=n$.
+Moreover, if we impose a restriction on the size of the recovery sets, namely that they are of size at most $r$, then such a constrained $t$-all-symbol PIR code corresponds to a code with locality $r$ and availability $t$~\cite{RAWAT2016}.

 Using the bounds and optimal constructions for $2$-DGRP codes with $s=n$ provided in \cite[Theorem 1, Example 1]{KARINGULA_VARDY_WOOTTERS2022}, we obtain:

 \begin{lemma} For $t=3$, it holds that:

 where $r$ is the smallest integer such that $\binom{r}{2} \geq k$. \end{lemma} Notably, the construction that achieves the optimal length for $ASP(k,3,q)$ is the same as the one employed for PIR codes in Lemma~\ref{lem:B=P=k+r_For_t=3}.
 We provide a detailed description of this construction in Section~\ref{subsec:t3}, where we utilize it to derive further results.